Silage management - tips for successful grass silage

 Cutting time and height

-Depending on the type of grass used, stands are ready for cutting approx. 30-45 days after the corrected grassland temperature of 200 degrees has been reached.
-The height of growth also provides information about the cutting maturity: 25-40 cm is considered cut ripe.
-There should be at least 20-25 days weeks between the first and second cuts.
-Experience from previous years has shown that especially the second cut is often harvested too late.
-The crude fibre contents of the crop were then often above the upper limit of 240 g of crude fibre/kg of dry matter (see Fig. 1).
+Depending on the type of grass used, stands are ready for cutting approx. 30-45 days after reaching the corrected grassland temperature of 200 degrees.
+The height of growth also provides information about the cutting maturity: 25-40 cm is considered ready for cutting.
+There should be a maximum of 20-25 days between the first and second cut.
+As the time of cutting increases, the energy and protein content of the plant material decreases (see Figure 1).
+Experience from past years has shown that especially the second cut is often harvested too late.
+The crude fiber content of the harvested material was then often above the upper limit of 240 g crude fiber/kg dry matter (see Figure 2).

 A cutting height of at least 8 cm is optimal.
 The lower yield, which is associated with the high device setting, is compensated by significantly cleaner silages.
 Follow-up devices (such as reversers) can then also work without soiling.
 The mown grass dries better and is better absorbed.